TRQ1/DevOps/README.md

 # Do now
 - Build a Docker container with jenkins by using Packer
 - Provision the images to Google Compute Engine by using Terraform
+- Creating and Scaling a Docker Swarm Cluster with Terraform